opnsense/tools/README.md

 Some more random information
 ============================

+Before building images, you can run the regression tests to check the integrity of your core.git modifications plus generate output for the style checker:

+    # cd /usr/tools/build && ./regress.sh

-The OPNsense core package can be rebuilt on its own via:
+The OPNsense core package can then be rebuilt on its own via:

     # cd /usr/tools/build && ./core.sh